Studying abroad: A good idea….sometimes

-For law school study abroad students who want to work overseas after graduation, Spahn says, there are probably good reasons to consider it.
+For law school students who want to work overseas, Spahn says, there are probably good reasons to consider it.
 “But it (the option) has to be looked at on a case-by-case basis for each individual,” she says.

 She definitely does not recommend studying abroad for long periods of time, and warns that would be-lawyers and grad students should beware of regarding such study as a refreshing break or a chance to kick back and party.

 Whitaker readily agrees that students going overseas need to take into consideration their own job prospects.
 “I was fortunate in that, in my case, I already had an offer from a consulting company.
 I knew consulting was something I wanted to do, and I knew I had a job when I returned from Korea,” he says.